THE

 individuals about which we want to establish something.

-It is also named as anumeya because it is the object about which something is to be
+it is also named as anumeya because it is the object about which something is to be

-inferred.
-In a special sense it
+inferred. in a special sense it

 also means the underlying substratum (dharmin)